-Is Coconut Oil Bad For You?
-A Harvard Expert Called It "Pure Poison," So I'm Not OK RN
+A Harvard Expert Just Called Coconut Oil "Pure Poison," So I'm Not OK Right Now

 Are you coo-coo for coconut oil?
 As in, do you put that ish on everything, from your breakfast toast, to the pan you bake a cake in, to your hair and skin?
 Well, I hate to be the bearer of bad news, but one Harvard lecturer has a lot to say on the subject of whether or not coconut oil is bad for you, and if this stuff is a staple product in your life, you’re really not going to want to pick up what she’s putting down.
 Of course, what sort of food you put into your body is 100 percent up to your discretion, and the way this expert is describing coconut oil might sound a little extreme, but it could be beneficial to your health to hear what she has to say.